Your Horoscope This Week: November 9 To 15

 Leo Sun & Rising:

-Then on 11/11, a deeply emotional shift arrives: Jupiter begins its retrograde in Cancer, your sector of healing, rest, and closure.
+Then just after 11/11, a deeply emotional shift arrives: Jupiter begins its retrograde in Cancer, your sector of healing, rest, and closure.
 This is not the time to push.
 This is the time to soften.
-Some Leos may realize they’ve been carrying emotions that aren’t even theirs.
-Others may find themselves shedding ego identities that once felt protective — the performer, the leader, the strong one — in favor of deeper truth.
-You’re realizing that being seen isn’t always about being loud or perfect; it’s about being honest.
+Some Leos may realise they’ve been carrying emotions that aren’t even theirs.
+Others may find themselves shedding ego identities that once felt protective — the performer, the leader, the strong one — in favour of deeper truth.
+You’re realising that being seen isn’t always about being loud or perfect; it’s about being honest.
 Jupiter retro in Cancer helps you make peace with the past, with the versions of yourself you no longer need to be.
 Don’t be surprised if you find yourself yearning for solitude, sacred spaces, or spiritual nourishment.
 Let that be your compass.

-Then on 11/11, a deeply emotional shift arrives: Jupiter begins its retrograde in Cancer, your sector of healing, rest, and closure.
+Then just after 11/11, a deeply emotional shift arrives: Jupiter begins its retrograde in Cancer, your sector of healing, rest, and closure.
 This is not the time to push.
 This is the time to soften.
-Some Leos may realize they’ve been carrying emotions that aren’t even theirs.
-Others may find themselves shedding ego identities that once felt protective — the performer, the leader, the strong one — in favor of deeper truth.
-You’re realizing that being seen isn’t always about being loud or perfect; it’s about being honest.
+Some Leos may realise they’ve been carrying emotions that aren’t even theirs.
+Others may find themselves shedding ego identities that once felt protective — the performer, the leader, the strong one — in favour of deeper truth.
+You’re realising that being seen isn’t always about being loud or perfect; it’s about being honest.
 Jupiter retro in Cancer helps you make peace with the past, with the versions of yourself you no longer need to be.
 Don’t be surprised if you find yourself yearning for solitude, sacred spaces, or spiritual nourishment.
 Let that be your compass.

 AdvertisementADVERTISEMENT

-As the Moon shifts into Virgo from November 13 to 15, you’ll feel a subtle but steady return to your values, money, and worth.
-You may be tempted to “fix” everything that feels off: your budget, your habits, your schedule, but the deeper ask is to center what actually sustains you.
-Not just financially, but emotionally, spiritually, physically.
+As the Moon shifts into Virgo from November 14 to 16, you’ll feel a subtle but steady return to your values, money, and worth.
+You may be tempted to “fix” everything that feels off: your budget, your habits, your schedule, but the deeper ask is to centre what actually sustains you.
+Not just financially, but emotionally, spiritually, and physically.
 This Virgo Moon is your mid-month check-in: What’s been draining your light, and what’s been keeping it alive?
 The answers may not be flashy, but they’ll be true.
 Let simplicity lead.
 Let pleasure be enough.
-Let this week be a sacred act of recalibration — not so you can perform again, but so you can live more fully from your own center.
+Let this week be a sacred act of recalibration — not so you can perform again, but so you can live more fully from your own centre.

 Virgo Sun & Rising: